HL7/davinci-ra/input/pagecontent/report-generation.md

 ### Example Coding Gap Report

 Figure 2-2 is an example [Risk Adjustment Coding Gap Report].
-The <span class="bg-success" markdown="1">Provider</span><!-- new-content --> queries for the [Risk Adjustment Coding Gap Report]s for patient Eve Everywoman (`subject`) and for a clinical evaluation period from January 1, 2021 to December 31, 2021 (`periodStart` and `periodEnd`).
-The <span class="bg-success" markdown="1">Payer</span><!-- new-content --> receives the request and finds a matching risk adjustment coding gap report for Eve Everywoman that has a clinical evaluation period of January 1, 2021 to September 30, 2021, which overlaps the `periodStart` and `periodEnd` dates provided in the <span class="bg-success" markdown="1">query - see [Report Query]</span><!-- new-content -->.
-This report was <span class="bg-success" markdown="1">generated</span><!-- new-content --> on October 18th, 2021 using the risk adjustment model CMS-HCC V24.
+The Provider queries for the [Risk Adjustment Coding Gap Report]s for patient Eve Everywoman (`subject`) and for a clinical evaluation period from January 1, 2021 to December 31, 2021 (`periodStart` and `periodEnd`).
+The Payer receives the request and finds a matching risk adjustment coding gap report for Eve Everywoman that has a clinical evaluation period of January 1, 2021 to September 30, 2021, which overlaps the `periodStart` and `periodEnd` dates provided in the query - see [Report Query].
+This report was generated on October 18th, 2021 using the risk adjustment model CMS-HCC V24.
 As shown in this example report, Eve Everywoman has five Hierarchical Condition Categories (HCCs).
 Three of the HCCs are historic diagnoses and two are suspected diagnoses.
 For example, one of the historic diagnoses is HCC 18 (Diabetes with no Complications).
 The status of this coding gap is shown as closed and the evidence status date is April 1, 2021.
 The supporting evidence field shows the clinical data that was used to close the coding gap HCC 18.

 {% include img-portrait.html img="report-risk-adjustment.png" caption="Figure 2.2-3 Example Risk Adjustment Coding Gap Report" %}

 ### Resources and Profiles

-The following resources and their profiles specified in this IG are used to support sharing <span class="bg-success" markdown="1">[Risk Adjustment Coding Gap Report]s between the Payer and the Provider</span><!-- new-content -->:
+The following resources and their profiles specified in this IG are used to support sharing [Risk Adjustment Coding Gap Report]s between the Payer and the Provider:

 |Resource Type|Profile Name|Link to Profile|
 |---|---|---|